-The rolling forecasting system balance developed had the following features:
+The rolling forecasting system Ballance developed had the following features:

-- Forecasts belong to the business - They need to be rolling, a business view and not based on the financial years - They have a specific period, 18 months ahead in detail and skeleton 36 months - Updated every month with inventory planning data and quarterly with financials - Assumptions are detailed, monitored and reviewed - Must link into an ERP (enterprise resource planning) system - Linkage with the sales and operations planning)
+- Forecasts belong to the business - They need to be rolling, a business view and not based on the financial years - They have a specific period, 18 months ahead in detail, and a skeleton for months 19-36 months - Updated every month with inventory planning data and quarterly with financials - Assumptions are detailed, monitored, and reviewed - Must link into an ERP (enterprise resource planning) system - Linkage with the sales and operations planning)

-Whilst the forecast is owned by the business this does not mean Finance are sitting in the grandstand watching the process.
-Finance test the process to ensure the right questions were being asked.
-They test the "what ifs" and understand what the key result indicators are.
+Whilst the business owns the forecast, this does not mean Finance is sitting in the grandstand watching the process.
+Finance tested the process to ensure the right questions were being asked.
+They tested the "what ifs" and understood what the key result indicators were.
 For Ballance their input ensured that the company's impressive record on reducing costs and increasing revenue would continue to be supported by this development.